18F/health-tracking-course/collections/_rubric/id-high-3b-databases.md

 *This dimension of iterative development involves multiple notions of "security," with specific focuses on data and testing.
 We've broken this up into multiple lessons.

 {% include rubric dimension="id1.3" %}

-### Roadmap

-We've introduced the notion of bits and bytes in the previous lesson.
-In this lesson, we're going to talk about how those pieces of data get organized into systems that can be searched and organized: databases.

-{% include breadcrumbs seq="Bits and Bytes,Databases,Migration,Testing" highlight="Databases" %}

 ## Databases (20m, solo)

 A database organizes data.
 Databases can contain words, numbers, images... really, any kind of digital data.
-Therefore, it is important to have a reference for how big these different kinds of data are.

-A database with one million words will be roughly 8MB in size. **Why?** Because one million words that are around 8 characters long will be one million, 8-byte things, or 8 megabytes.

-A database with one million desktop wallpapers will be roughly 2GB in size. **Why?** A desktop wallpaper is 2MB, and we have one million of them.
-A million megabytes would be a gigabyte, and we have one million 2MB things... hence, two gigabytes.

-But more important to our understanding here is what a database looks like, and how it is organized.
+In the databases that state systems use, there will likely be text (names, phone numbers, etc.) and possibly some images (scans of identification, paperwork).
+The important question, though, is less *what kind* of data is in a state's databases, and more *how is it organized*.
+Ultimately, our questions will lead us to the space of *how movable is that data*, but not quite yet...
 ### The LEGO Database

-To break things up a bit, sit back, channel your inner child, and revisit the world of LEGO.
+To get a quick overview of what a database is, and how it is used, sit back, channel your inner child, and revisit the world of LEGO.
 Danielle Thé provides a concise overview of databases and SQL (pronounced "see-quell"), the ur-language of databases... and she does it with LEGO, in 4 minutes.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/27axs9dO7AE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Although short, it may be worth taking notes on terminology and the metaphors used here.
+If you're working with states and vendors, and they can't break down how their data is stored and organized in a simple, clear way, *there are problems*.

 ### Data, in CMS Terms

 Now that we have visions of LEGO people dancing in our heads, lets imagine we're building a case management system for SNAP.
-It is, essentially, going to be a database system.
+It is, essentially, going to be an interface on top of a database system.
 We're going to need to keep track of a lot of information:

 * People's names
 * SSNs